 He engages in gratuitous biblical interpretation

 by the frequent use of gratuitous prooftexting.
 Rohr’s repeated method is merely ‘tag on’ to his assertions some biblical reference without due regard to its context or plain meaning.
 Astonishingly, he claims that the Sermon on the Mount is ‘all about relationships’, citing ‘Matthew 5-7’ in support(!), whereas that passage is much more about ‘righteousness’.
-I agree with Ian Paul: ‘All the way through, Rohr footnotes Bible references as proof texts for his position, without any acknowledgement either that the texts might not mean what he claims or that there has been any previous discussion amongst Christians about what the texts mean.’
+I agree with Ian Paul:

 He privileges his own experience and tradition over Scripture